 Marko's younger half-brother and the secondary antagonist of Bounties II.

-- Berserk Button: Being compared unfavorably to Marko, or referred to as his lackey.Courier: "You're that half-assed sidekick for Marko, aren't you?
+- Berserk Button: Being compared unfavorably to Marko, or referred to as his inferior or lackey.Courier: "You're that half-assed sidekick for Marko, aren't you?
 Is he gonna show up and save you again?"